-Figure 4.3: Bad Debt actual and forecast costs FY18-FY29
+Figure 4.5: Bad Debt actual and forecast costs FY18-FY29 (£m)

-- 4.24 Within the Price Control, Bad Debt is forecast to increase only very slightly each year in real terms.
+- 4.45 Within the price control, Bad Debt is forecast to increase only very slightly each year in real terms.
 As actual write offs are forecast to remain around the same level of £0.4-0.5m per year from FY25, these increases are due to a small amount of anticipated upward annual movement in the provision.
-Despite reduced market volatility and decreases in wholesale energy prices and inflation, consumer tariffs remain significantly higher than prior to the cost of energy and living crises. - 4.25 UR proposes to allow forecast Bad Debt costs. - 4.26 In the Final Approach paper, UR stated that it was considering moving Bad Debt costs from an ex-ante allowance in the St term of the Licence to an allowance for actual bad debt write-offs recovered through the Et (pass through) term. - 4.27 UR has assessed that maintenance of current staffing levels in the Debt team during the Price Control period will assist with mitigating the risk of bad debt, and the number of prepayment meter customers is forecast to maintain at around 39% of all residential customers, further reducing potential bad debt exposure.
-For these reasons, UR proposes to retain Bad Debt in the \mathbf{S}t term.
+Despite reduced market volatility and decreases in wholesale energy prices and inflation, consumer tariffs remain significantly higher than prior to the cost of energy and living crises. - 4.46 UR intends to allow forecast Bad Debt costs and will not be moving Bad Debt from an ex-ante allowance in the S_t term of the licence to an allowance for actual bad debt write-offs recovered through the E_t (pass through) term. - 4.47 UR has assessed that maintenance of current staffing levels in the Debt team during the price control period will assist with mitigating the risk of bad debt, and the number of prepayment meter customers is forecast to maintain at around 39% of all residential customers, further reducing potential bad debt exposure.